 The Novel Coronavirus is a highly contagious virus that was originally identified in China in January 2020 and has since affected the rest of the world too.
 To avoid the spread of this disease, the UK Government has stated that people with COVID-19 symptoms will have to self-isolate for 10 days.

 Self-isolation is a necessary measure that raises many questions as to how to behave.
 Such as how to look after our pets during this period.
-Can you have contact with them? snuggle them?
+Can you have contact with them?
 Take them out for a walk?
 Read on to find answers to these questions and many others!

 You may find the following articles useful too.
 What to do if you think you have coronavirus and How to Care for Someone Who Might Have Coronavirus Covid 19.

 - Limit contact with pets & animals.
 You should restrict contact with pets and other animals while you are sick with Coronavirus COVID-19, just like you would around other people.
 Although there have not been reports of pets or other animals contracting COVID-19, it is still recommended that people suffering from Coronavirus COVID-19 limit contact with animals until more information is known about the virus.

 - When possible, have another member of your household care for your animals while you are sick.
 If you are ill with COVID-19, avoid contact with your pet.
 Contact includes petting, snuggling, being kissed or licked, and sharing food.
 You might have to care for your pet or be around animals while you are sick.
 In that case, wash your hands before and after you interact with pets.
 Always wear a facemask.
 See COVID-19 and Animals for more information.